MayaLFlynn/mp-json/README.md

  -Make code look pretty
  -equals() methods are wrong I'm pretty sure -documentation?
- -Update Readme with our names, github link, and updated acknowledgements (if needed)
+ -Update Readme with github link, and updated acknowledgements (if needed) -ContainsKey in ChainedHashTable.java could be implemented better -getValue in JSONHash returns an iterator.
+It doesn't appear to cause problems, but we don't know why